Code-Institute-Submissions/oldhouse-newhome/README.md

 1. **Extending** *I’m looking to extend an existing property.*

 I need to come up with a brief for my architect detailing my needs and design preferences.
 I visit the *extend* section of the website and see a clear list of design considerations, sample drawings and supplier links.
+I open the lightbox and view images in a larger format as I’m on a mobile.
 I add a selection of images to my Pinterest page using the *Pinterest save icon* which I can share with my architect.
 I download and print the drawings using the *download drawings button* to sketch my ideas over.
 I visit one of the *supplier links*, Resicrete, as I have not considered resin flooring and the homeowner notes it as budget friendly.

 2. **Downsizing** *I’m looking to downsize to a smaller space.*